thingbound/abstract-things/docs/sensors/temperature.rst

 	Update the current temperature.
 Should be called whenever a change in temperature was detected.

+	:param value:
-	:param value: The new temperature.
+		The new temperature.
+Will be converted to a :doc:`temperature </values/temperature>`, the default conversion uses
+		degrees Celsius.

 	Example: